cloudmation-llc/gradle-infrastructure-plugins/docusaurus/docs/aws/configuration.md

 ### Authentication

 Under the hood, the AWS Java SDK v2 is used to make service calls.
-If you do nothing, then the [default credential provider](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/auth/credentials/DefaultCredentialsProvider.html) is used.
+If you do nothing, then the [instance metadata provider](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/auth/credentials/InstanceProfileCredentialsProvider.html) is configured, followed by the [default credential provider](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/auth/credentials/DefaultCredentialsProvider.html) is used.
 This is typically the most ideal fit especially if you use the plugins in a CI/CD workflow.

 Optionally, you can configure authentication using a named profile on your system.
 Named profiles for AWS are set up by default in `$HOME/.aws/config`.